-Either a pointer or an unique cross reference identifier.
-If this element appears before the tag in a GEDCOM line, then it is a cross reference identifier.
+Either a pointer or an unique cross-reference identifier.
+If this element appears before the tag in a GEDCOM line, then it is a cross-reference identifier.
 If it appears after the tag in a GEDCOM line, then it is a pointer.
-The method of delimiting a pointer or cross reference identifier is to enclose the pointer or cross reference identifier within at signs (@), for example, @I123@.
+The method of delimiting a pointer or cross-reference identifier is to enclose the pointer or cross-reference identifier within at signs (@), for example, @I123@.
 A XREF may not begin with a number sign (#).
 This is to avoid confusion with an escape sequence prefix (@#).
-The use of a colon (:) in the XREF is reserved for creating future network cross-references.
-Uniqueness of the cross reference identifier is required within the transmission file.
+The use of a colon (:) in the XREF is reserved for creating future network cross-references and the use of an exclamation (!) is reserved for intra-record pointers.
+Uniqueness of the cross-reference identifier is required within the transmission file.

-$$XREF:FAM:=$$ {Size=1:22}
+XREF:FAM:= {Size=1:22}

-A pointer to, or a cross reference identifier of, a fam_record.
+A pointer to, or a cross-reference identifier of, a fam_record.